Pnictogen hydride: Properties

 Ammonia is produced industrially on the largest scale among all compounds.
 Like water and hydrogen fluoride, hydrogen bonding results in a high melting and boiling point compared to the other pnictogen hydrides, although 26% is lost on melting, another 7% as the liquid is heated to boiling, and the remaining 67% upon boiling.
 Other effects of hydrogen bonding are a high dielectric constant as well as low values of density, viscosity, and electrical conductivity.
 Like water, it is an excellent and often-used ionising solvent.
 Over twenty other hydrides of nitrogen are known, the most important being hydrazine (N_{2}H_{4}) and hydrogen azide (HN_{3}).
-Hydrazine has physical properties that are remarkably similar to those of water: its melting and boiling points are 2.0 °C and 113.5 °C, the density of the solid at −5 °C is 1.146 g/cm^{3}, while that of the liquid at 25 °C is 1.00 g/cm^{3}.
+Hydrazine has physical properties that are similar to those of water: its melting and boiling points are 2.0 °C and 113.5 °C, the density of the solid at −5 °C is 1.146 g/cm^{3}, while that of the liquid at 25 °C is 1.00 g/cm^{3}.
 The azanes are a series which include ammonia, hydrazine and triazane.

 Phosphine, a toxic, colourless gas, is the most stable phosphorus hydride.
 It is insoluble in water but soluble in organic liquids (as well as carbon disulfide and trichloroacetic acid).
 Phosphine is a reducing agent.

 Arsine, stibine, and bismuthine are highly toxic, thermally unstable, and colourless gases.
 No appreciable hydrogen bonding is found in phosphine, arsine, stibine or bismuthine, and there is no appreciable tendency to dissociate like ammonia to MH_{4}^{+} and MH_{2}^{−} (M = P, As, Sb, Bi).
 The pnictogen hydrides become denser down the group and the M–H bond lengths increase, while the H–M–H bond angle decreases slightly.
 The standard enthalpies of formation reflect the increasing thermal instability going down the group.
 Arsine decomposes to arsenic and hydrogen at 250–300 °C, stibine to antimony and hydrogen at room temperature, and bismuthine to bismuth and hydrogen above −60 °C. Arsine and stibine are very easily oxidised to arsenic or antimony trioxide and water; a similar reaction happens with sulfur or selenium.
 Reaction with metals at elevated temperatures leads to arsenides and antimonides.
 A few lower hydrides are known, such as As_{2}H_{4}, but they are even more unstable and their properties are unknown.

 Imidogen, a radical composed of one hydrogen atom and one nitrogen atom (NH), can be classed as a pnictogen hydride.